waytoounoriginal/Bunsen/README.md

 ### Planned features
 Periodic Bunsen is still in development, and is not yet complete.
 Planned features include:

-- Giving the electron configuration of an element
 - Calculating the weight of an isotope

 ## Installation